 10. How did God lead you into ministry within your local church?

-Letter-writing prompts about your Compassion child
+Prompts about your Compassion child’s life

 1. What is your prayer for your Compassion child?